LivingLogic/LivingLogic.Python.xist/docs/MIGRATION.rst

 has been replaced with a flag option ``--rollback``.
 Automatically committing after every record is no longer available.
 However manual committing is available via the :class:`~ll.pysql.commit` command.

+PySQL no longer support multiple active database connect via the ``connectname`` key.
+When using literal SQL this couldn't be used anyway, so it has been dropped.
+If you really need this feature you can implement a workaround in literal Python blocks.

 Migrating to version 5.42